Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-agent-view.md

 * **Last 28 days**: All interaction data for the previous 28 days, (not including today), in the agent’s time zone.
 * **Last 90 days**: All interaction data for the previous 90 days, (not including today), in the agent’s time zone.
 * **Custom Range**: All interaction data from the given date (12:00:00 AM to 11:59:59 PM), in the agent’s time zone, limited to **31** days.

+!!!
+Note

+If the Supervisor or Admin has not enabled the **Auto QA** and **Agent Scorecard** toggle option in the Quality AI displayed under **Settings**, then you will not be able to view the automated scoring of interactions in the Dashboard.

 ## Overview